amondnet/orchestrate-java-client/www/source/querying.html.md

  query, if this limit is not suitable for you please let us know.

-By default, a search operation will only return up to __10__ results, use the `CollectionSearchResource` as shown above to retrieve more results for a query.
+By default, a search operation will only return up to __10__ results, use the `CollectionSearchResource` or `CrossCollectionSearchResource` as shown above to retrieve more results for a query.

 #### <a name="query-examples"></a> [Some Example Queries](#query-examples)